 We are very fortunate to have on our staff very passionate and skillful kitchen and garden specialists who present a fantastic opportunity for our students to be immersed in growing, harvesting, preparing and sharing good wholesome and tasty food.
 They are introduced to the many skills associated with garden and kitchen practices where positive and life-long attitudes about living a healthy lifestyle are developed.

-In 2016, our Garden Specialists are Susie Ormonde and Ange Savic-Packer.
+In 2018 our Garden Specialist is Terri Sharpe.
 Our Kitchen Specialist is Sarah Goodwin and the Program Coordinator is Geoff McLeod.
-Susie and Geoff started the program from the beginning in 2009.
+Geoff, along with former Garden Specialist Susie Ormonde, started the program from the beginning in 2009.

 We are very proud of our program at Margaret River Primary School and are grateful for the wonderful community support that we have received that has allowed us to provide excellent learning facilities and programs.
 We welcome parent and community volunteers into our school to assist our specialists in the delivery of their programs and to be sound mentors and role models for our students.

 To meet the challenges faced in maintaining the facilities and delivering quality learning experiences to our students, we encourage parents and the wider community to continue to support our fundraising efforts and help out with the occasional busy bee drives to assist with labour intensive tasks.
 Also, at the beginning of each year, parents of the participating students are given the opportunity to make a small donation to the program to help cover the costs of the many consumable materials and ingredients.

 In summary, the SAKGF program provides for our students opportunities to explore where real food comes from and the importance of caring for our environment.
 Students are able to establish important skills in preparing quality food and developing healthy attitudes.
 Skills and attitudes for life-long learning are fostered through ‘hands on’ activities that are interactive and motivating.
 It is a very valuable and worthwhile program.